TZstatsADS/Fall2017-project4-grp6/doc/a_note_on_contributions.md

 Yina Wei

-－Wrote algorithm for and implemented: scale the data to gain the z score of dataset1 and dataset2 Variance Weighting for dataset1 variance weighting for dataset2
+-Wrote algorithm for and implemented:
+--scale the data to gain the z score of dataset1 and dataset2 --Variance Weighting for dataset1
+--variance weighting for dataset2
 - Run the final results and did model evaluation according to the performance matrix using ROC and MAE scores
 - Wrote ppt and Created a presentation.